jshergal/tinify-net-unofficial/README.md

 var optimizedBuffer = await optimizedImage.ToBufferAsync();

-// Note the Result object already holds an internal buffer
+// Note the ImageResult object already holds an internal buffer
 // with the image data and so will just return a copy synchronously var transformedBuffer = transformedImage.ToBuffer();